shakibbash/BB1-Assignment-2/README.md

 ## 📄 License

-This project is licensed under the Shakib Hossain.
+This project is licensed under Shakib Hossain(github:shakibbash).
 See the `LICENSE` file for more details.

 ---